amaitou/Born2beRoot/README.md

 ### **Login Configuration**

-The file `/etc/login.defs` helps when it comes to setting up some conditions related to resetting password (security related)
+The file `/etc/login.defs` helps when it comes to setting up some conditions related to resetting passwords (security-related)

-There is 3 option you might work with which are:
+There are 3 options you might work with which are:

 - PASS_MAX_DAYS -> Maximum number of days a password may be used
 - PASS_MIN_DAYS -> Minimum number of days allowed between password changes